KeyanSong/431-2018/quizzes/README.md

 # 431 Quizzes Main Page

 This is the main page for our three Quizzes in 431, Section 1 for Fall 2018.
-Detailed information will be provided here as the semester progresses.

 All Quizzes are taken online, at home, requiring a connection to the Internet, and access to R and R Studio, and consist of a mix of multiple-choice and short answer questions.

+You will have at least three days to do each quiz, and you can use as much (or as little) of that time as you like.
+My expectation is that the middle half of you (or more) will take 3-6 hours to do each Quiz, but some people will certainly take longer, and some won't need that long.
+You will also be able to complete it in multiple sittings by submitting your partial work, and then editing your submission.

+The Quizzes are Google Forms (so if you can do a Minute Paper, that's the process for the Quiz) and each item requires a brief response.
+You won't be writing essays on Quizzes, and you won't be presenting answers that consist of more than a short amount of code.
+Some items will require you to analyze some data in R to get to an answer.
+Some items will require you to look at provided R output to get to an answer.
+Some items will not involve R at all.

+There are enough items on every Quiz that a perfect score is rare.
+A score of 85% or higher on a Quiz is usually regarded as the minimum for an A, and a score of 70% or higher is usually the minimum for a B, although I reserve the right to change my mind about that if the results of the Quiz do not meet my expectations.

 1. Quiz 1 will be released to you on 2018-10-05, and will be due on 2018-10-08 at noon.
     - Quiz 1 will include material from Part A of the course